 First day in the first grade

-Original post made by Emily West on Aug 19, 2010
+Original post made by Emily West, editor of Danville Express, on Aug 19, 2010

 In explaining the classroom rules, children were also introduced to the idea of "passers," a leadership role at each cluster of desks.
 The first group of passers collected the envelopes containing all the first-day documents that a group of volunteers were busy sorting through in the school's office.

 The students then gathered at the front of the classroom -- not before being reminded to push in their chairs -- and seemed to warm up after singing the "Open Shut Them" song, complete with familiar hand motions.